 Limited analyses of sex, race, at-risk age, and offense types may present large differences in rearrest recidivism for those groupings.
-Conclusions about causation should not be drawn, however, as more indepth statistical analyses would need to be conducted to explore their contributions to recidivism.
+Conclusions about causation should not be drawn, as more in-depth statistical analyses would need to be conducted to explore their contributions to recidivism.

 Recidivism by rearrest rates generally decreased as at-risk age increased, a finding consistent with research in this area.
 Rates also generally decreased as length of stay increased, but at-risk age is generally correlated with longer lengths of stay.
-The recommitment measure, however, did not see as strong a relationship with age compared to prior years; since the 2019 cohort had more exposure to COVID-related policies and practices adopted by the courts and DOC, the age-recidivism relationship may have been disrupted to some extent for this measure.
-Advanced analyses to explore COVID-related impacts, and the contributions of age, length of stay, and criminal history to recidivism rates were outside the scope of this study.
+Potential impacts from COVID were not obvious in the rates for the three recidivism measures.
+Advanced analyses to explore any such impacts, however, and also the contributions of age, length of stay, and criminal history to recidivism rates were outside the scope of this study.